dotnet/docfx/docs/designs/conceptual-localization.md

 I would like firstly need to know whether the requirement is valid or not, the reason why we want to combine all localization content into one repo is to save private repo's count, so we will apply this rules to small localization repositories and leave the big size repository like azure.

-And also, if we combine all localization content into multiple repos, there must be **a mappings to be maintained** for LOC PM, so I would like to take the simple and easy way, either one locale one repo, or all locales one repo, :)
+And also, if we combine all localization content into multiple repos, there must be **a mappings to be maintained** for LOC PM, are these mapping different per repo?  so I would like to take the simple and easy way, either one locale one repo, or all locales one repo, :)

 ### Fallback to corresponding branch only?

 Docfx localization build need involve missing content from source repo, strictly speaking, from source repo's one branch.

 Involving source repo's content is try to resolve two things:

   - resolve urls which linked documents/resources have not been localized
   - resolve missing inclusions like token and code snippet

 For example, loc `live` branch content need involve source repo's `live` branch content and loc `master` branch need source repo's `master` branch content.